-Relationships are a foundation to successful business.
+Relationships are a foundation to a successful business.
 One of the common ways to build relationships when you are starting out is through networking, often done in groups.
-While I say you should first tap into the people you already know and see how you can be of service to them, when you are ready to venture out into a networking group, how do you choose?
+While I say you should first tap into the people you already know and see how you can be of service to them when you are ready to venture out into a networking group, how do you choose?

 When considering a group to join ask yourself: